edwardcallow/tesco-jargon/s.md

 > ![Distribution](assets/images/tag-distribution.png)

 #### Shunter
-Someone who works in goods out and drives a shunting unit, which moves trailers around at the depot.
+Someone who works in the goods out area and drives a shunting unit, which moves trailers around the depot.
 > ![Distribution](assets/images/tag-distribution.png)

+#### Skilled pay grade
+Pay grade above Customer Assistant and eligible for a skills payment.
+Used in stores and customer fulfilment centres.
+> Also known as D grade.

 #### SKU
 Type of unique identifier given to each product sold.
 Usually refers to a Tesco product number.